-Business activity in Fiscal Year 2022 remained steady with the City seeing the opening of several new retail outlets and restaurants in Fiscal Year 2022, including the development, and opening of numerous businesses at the shopping complex known as "River Oaks".
+Business activity in Fiscal Year 2023 remained steady with the City seeing the opening of several new retail outlets and restaurants in Fiscal Year 2023, including the development, and opening of numerous businesses at the shopping complex known as "River Oaks".
 Fiscal year 2022 included the annexation and private sale of a shopping center complex formally known as the Bi-Lo Center.
-The renovation and leasing of this complex will be known as "Camden Square" and currently has several tenants committed to occupy this retail space.
+This complex is known as "Camden Square" and currently has several tenants occupying this retail space.
 This project was completed during the fiscal year ending 2022.
+Fiscal year 2023 also saw the development of several restaurants and a new hotel along the area known as Hwy 521.
 The retail sales portion of the increase in private sector businesses has strengthened the effect of the local option sales tax.
 In 1997, the City adopted an ordinance establishing a 1% local sales tax.
 The ordinance requires all revenue generated from this local option sales tax be used as a credit to property tax.
-In the tax year 2021, the local option sales tax credit reduced the primary residential property tax by approximately 70%.
-The City of Camden was approved during Fiscal Year 2017 as a member of MASC's Main Street Program along with the hiring of a Main Street Coordinator.
-In 2021, the City successfully completed the three-year boot camp program and continues to use the tools learned during the boot camp to improve and grow the downtown community.
-This ongoing program has been an asset to the community in dealing with the COVID-19 pandemic.
+In the tax year 2023, the local option sales tax credit reduced the primary residential property tax by approximately 72%.